 Video Game Review: Zombie Army 4: Dead War

 Initially conceived as DLC for veteran developer Rebellion’s Sniper Elite series, Zombie Army got its first standalone release back in 2015 when Trilogy bundled together the first two add-ons with all-new content.
-Now, we’re getting a more fully formed experience with Zombie Army 4: Dead War, a third-person shooter that looks to tap into the gamers’ seemingly insatiable appetite for killing Nazi zombies.
+Now, we’re getting a more fully formed experience with Zombie Army 4: Dead War, a third-person shooter that looks to tap into gamers’ seemingly insatiable appetite for killing Nazi zombies.

 If you’ve ever played the Sniper Elite series you should feel right at home with the basics of aiming, cycling through weapons and so on.
-We’d always found the sniping elements to be a clear highlight of that series relative to the shaky close-range gunplay, and while some of that awkwardness remains it feels crisper and more viable — likely due in large to the fact that most zombies use melee attacks so you rarely have to account for cover from projectiles while aiming.
+We’d always found the sniping elements to be a clear highlight of that series relative to the shaky close-range gunplay, and while some of that awkwardness remains, it feels crisper and more viable — likely due in large part to the fact that most zombies use melee attacks so you rarely have to account for cover from projectiles while aiming.

 It’s a simple setup.
 You carry three guns: a rifle, a secondary weapon such as a shotgun or machine gun, and a pistol.
 You also carry a combination of grenades and mines for crowd control.
 Ammo is plentiful, and you’re seldom far from a chest to refill your bullets or enemy corpses that can be stomped to send boxes of ammo scattering across the ground.
 Health is much rarer, though melee kills will heal you a bit, similar to DOOM.